vswanlund/vswanlund.github.io/tag-mobile-sdks/0.9.8/ios/profile.md

 	Use <code>PTKAddressDetailsValidator</code> to verify that all address details have been entered correctly.
 	This validator uses property validators to validate each property of <code>PTKAddressDetails</code>:

-	For more information on each of these property validators please see the reference documentation included as part of the SDK.

 	<pre>PTKAddressDetailsValidator *addressDetailsValidator = [PTKAddressDetailsValidator new];
 	NSError *errors = [addressDetailsValidator validate:addressDetails];
 	if (errors) {